chrisscha/level-money-client/README.md

 # level-money-client
-Java client for communicating with level money service and generating useful or readable data.
+Java client for communicating with Level Money service and generating useful or readable data.